Achyp14/NotepadApp/README.md

 <h3>Make your notepad more progressive</h3>

 <h2><b>About application</b></h2>
 <p>This app was created for educational purpose with some features.
-For example you could attache the pictures from gallery to your note,    </p>
+First of all you can create, modify, delete notes.
+This app provide search, share, sort notes in the list,  Also you can configure your profile, change avatar, password.
+Features: attaching google map with current position, weather, pictures from gallery, adding tags.</p>